CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (2) A statement of annual goals and short-term learning outcomes which are responsive to the learning needs identified in the evaluation report.

-(4) Projected dates for initiation and anticipated duration of gifted education.
+(4) Projected dates for initiation, anticipated frequency, location and anticipated duration of gifted education.

 (5) Appropriate objective criteria, assessment procedures and timelines for determining, on at least an annual basis, whether the goals and learning outcomes are being achieved.